Sign Up

 Specific Drug Categories

-• Relative permeability of the target tissue to the drug of choice
+• Relative permeability of the target tissue to the medication of choice

 • Bioactivity of the chosen antimicrobial drug in the target tissue

-• Known MIC (minimum inhibitory concentration)/MBC (minimum bactericidal concentration) in relation to the existing body of knowledge concerning side effects and toxicity in the specific population
+• Known minimum inhibitory concentration (MIC)/minimum bactericidal concentration (MBC) in relation to the existing knowledge of side effects and toxicity in the patient population

-• Specific characteristics of the individual patient in relation to the chosen antimicrobial's pharmacokinetic (e.g., in a patient with impaired renal function, a nephrotoxic antimicrobial should be avoided if possible) (Tzialla, 2015).
+• Specific attributes of the individual patient in relation to the antimicrobial's pharmacokinetics (e.g., in a patient with impaired renal function, a nephrotoxic antimicrobial should be avoided if possible)

 Diuretics